kvpb/.files/readme.md

 #### What-is

-My VIM setup, featuring a true TextEdit-like key mapping, including a smart hack for the FR AZERTY layout's numeric keys row from Emmanuel Longeau \``elongeau`\`.
+My VIM setup featuring a true TextEdit-like key mapping.

 #### To-do

-- ~~[ ] Write a 'minimaximal' VIM color scheme which uses as few colors as efficiently as possible.~~
+- [ ] Write a 'minimaximal' VIM color scheme which uses as few colors as efficiently as possible.
   - ~~[ ] Write or rewrite an up-to-date true GitHub color scheme with a dark mode.~~

 - - -